mattparrilla/presentations/source/complexity-iceberg.md

 ## Benefits of immutability

 > * "Like mutable data, but with one fewer feature: you can't edit it."
-> * Often, we only need to read values
+> * We often only need to read values
 > * Protect your data from side effects
 > * Cheap equality comparison